 The University of Illinois Cancer Center’s research is well-funded by the National Cancer Institute and is built on a “bench to community” model that not only engages the community but actively involves them in developing research and treatment options.
 The research programs are divided into three groups: Cancer Prevention and Control; Cancer Biology; and Translational Oncology.

-Theme 1: Understand the adoption of tobacco, alcohol, diet, and physical activity behaviors from childhood through adulthood;
+- Understanding the adoption of tobacco, alcohol, diet, and physical activity behaviors from childhood through adulthood

-Theme 2: Understand how the environment, location, and residential mobility patterns influence health behaviors and cancer risk; and
+- Understanding how the environment, location, and residential mobility patterns influence health behaviors and cancer risk

-Theme 3: Develop and implement effective evidence-based interventions at multiple levels (e.g., individual, community, macro-environment, policy level) to modify cancer prevention and control behaviors.
+- Developing and implementing effective evidence-based interventions at multiple levels (e.g., individual, community, macro-environment, policy level) to modify cancer prevention and control behaviors

-Within each of these aims, there is a strong focus on identifying new therapeutic targets for treating cancer.
+Within each of these aims, a strong focus on identifying new therapeutic targets for treating cancer can be found.
 The work of the Cancer Biology program can be arranged in three major themes:

-Theme 1: Cancer Cell Signaling: Cancer Cell Signaling includes growth factor and cytokine signaling, kinase functions, adaptors, transporters, protein modifiers, and environmental signaling.
-Focus areas include: angiogenesis; cancer stem cells; metabolomics; microenvironment; protein kinases
+Cancer Cell Signaling and Metabolism, includes growth factor and cytokine signaling, kinase functions, adaptors, transporters, protein modifiers, and environmental signaling.
+Focus areas include angiogenesis; cancer stem cells; metabolomics; microenvironment; protein kinases.

-Theme 2: Gene Regulation: The Gene Regulation theme encompasses traditional control of gene expression by transcription factors, alteration of gene expression by micro-RNAs and other noncoding RNAs, as well as epigenetic adjustment of gene expression.
-Focus areas include: transcriptional regulation; genomics; epigenetics
+Gene Regulation and Genomics, encompasses traditional control of gene expression by transcription factors, alteration of gene expression by micro-RNAs and other noncoding RNAs, as well as epigenetic adjustment of gene expression.
+Focus areas include transcriptional regulation; genomics; and epigenetics.

-Theme 3: Oncogenesis and Tumor Suppression: The program members within this theme employ different aspects of growth control and cell survival that are impacted by tumor suppressors and oncogenes.
-Focus areas include: apoptosis; cell cycle regulation; DNA repair; viruses and cancer
+Tumor Microenvironment and Inflammation, where program members within employ different aspects of growth control and cell survival that are impacted by tumor suppressors and oncogenes.
+Focus areas include apoptosis; cell cycle regulation; DNA repair; viruses and cancer.

 Applying basic science findings to create new therapies, medical procedures and diagnostics that advance the treatment of cancer.